Grand Prix of Long Beach: History

-The event served as a CART/Champ Car race from 1984 to 2008, then became an IndyCar Series race event in 2009.
+The event served as a CART/Champ Car World Series race from 1984 to 2008, then became an IndyCar Series race event in 2009.
 The 2017 race was the 43rd running, and the 34th consecutive as an IndyCar race, one of the longest continuously running events in the history of American open-wheel car racing.
 On three occasions (1984, 1985 and 1987) the race served as the CART season opener.
 In seven separate seasons (1986, 1988, 1989, 1990, 1992, 1993 and 1994), it served as the final race before the Indianapolis 500.

 Due to the COVID-19 pandemic, the 2020 race was canceled as part of the City of Long Beach's ban on events with estimated attendance of more than 250.
 The following year, as a preparatory measure for the pandemic's effects on the schedule, the race was moved from its traditional April date to September 26, and served as the season finale.
 With the rise of the Delta variant there were concerns from IndyCar and the event promoters that the race would have to be canceled for 2021 or run with an attendance cap, but the promoters and the city of Long Beach were able to work out a compromise on safety measures and rapid testing to allow the event to go forward with full capacity.

 The Grand Prix returned to its traditional April date for the 2022 season.